jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

     (iv) return to the landlord all keys, and security or pass cards or other such devices, provided by the landlord for the use of the tenant; and
     (v) leave in or at the premises all other chattels provided by the landlord for the use of the tenant.
 (2) The tenant shall not—
-  (a) intentionally or carelessly damage, or permit any other person to damage, the premises; or (ab) cause or permit any interference with, or render inoperative, any means of escape from fire within the meaning of the Building Act 2004; or
+  (a) intentionally or carelessly damage, or permit any other person to damage, the premises, or damage the premises as a result of keeping a pet; or
+  (ab) cause or permit any interference with, or render inoperative, any means of escape from fire within the meaning of the Building Act 2004; or
   (b) use the premises, or permit the premises to be used, for any unlawful purpose; or (c) cause or permit any interference with the reasonable peace, comfort, or privacy of any of the landlord's other tenants in the use of the premises occupied by those other tenants, or with the reasonable peace, comfort, or privacy of any other person residing in the neighbourhood.